 Yup, nothing says I don't need to fit into my clothes anymore, like learning to make buttery pastries.

-So let’s start off with a couple of things that are worth noting.
+So let's start off with a couple of things that are worth noting.
 This is a new product.
-Trader Joe’s previously offered boxed variety with the same name that were just plain croissants.
+Trader Joe's previously offered boxed variety with the same name that was just plain croissants.
 Those required time.
 Overnight + bake time.
 While the chocolate and almond croissants are still there, the plain ones have not been there the last few times I stopped into my local TJs.